 INS Vikrant (R11) was the first aircraft carrier to ever grace the arsenal of the Indian Navy.
 Initially starting life as the HMS Hercules of the British Royal Navy, the ship was re-christened as ‘Vikrant’ after purchase by the Indian Navy.
 The construction aircraft carrier began when World War II was in full swing, but would not be completed even after the end of the conflict.
 The incomplete ship was sold to the Indian Navy in 1957, which would finish its construction by the year 1961.

-This R11 is not to to be confused with the Indigenous Aircraft Carrier – 1 (IAC-1) which began its construction in 2013 and is expected to go into sea trials by the end of 2021, entering into service with the Indian navy by 2022.
+This R11 is not to be confused with the Indigenous Aircraft Carrier – 1 (IAC-1) which began its construction in 2013 and went into sea trials by the end of 2021, entering into service with the Indian navy by 2022.

 |Candidates can visit the UPSC Science and Technology page now for more articles related to the General Science segment of the UPSC Exams!!

 The following links will further help in preparing for this segment:

 Before we go into detail about INS Vikrant we must understand the type of navy ship it is.
 INS Vikrant belongs to the Aircraft carrier variant.
 An aircraft carrier is a warship that serves as a seagoing airbase, equipped with a full-length flight deck and facilities for carrying, arming, deploying, and recovering aircraft.
 Typically, it is the capital ship of a fleet, as it allows a naval force to project air power worldwide without depending on local bases for staging aircraft operations.
 Carriers have evolved since their inception in the early twentieth century from wooden vessels used to deploy balloons to nuclear-powered warships that carry numerous fighters, strike aircraft, helicopters, and other types of aircraft.